Yusei Kikuchi starts hot but implodes in sixth, giving Kansas City win over Mariners

 The Royals added an unearned run in the seventh, and left fielder Andrew Benitendi took a homer away from Jarred Kelenic in the eighth inning, leaping above the wall in left field to catch the ball.

-It was that kind of ending for the Mariners after such a great start.
+It was that kind of ending for the Mariners after such a great start, not that Seattle didn’t have chances.

+“I thought we had a lot of chances to put more runs on the board, and it wasn’t our night as far as situational hitting,” Servais said.
+“It happens sometimes, but you’ve got to take advantage of those situations.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.